In 2007, the EPA Administrator

 for some of the crops and tree seedling species (but not all)

-in the controlled experiments.
-While frequent occurrences under
+in the experiments.
+While frequent occurrences under ambient

-ambient conditions of hourly average concentrations greater than
+conditions of hourly average concentrations greater than or equal

-is not the case today.
-Thus, some of the exposure regimes used
+the case today.
+Thus, some of the exposure regimes used in the

-in the NCLAN and forest seedling experiments do not match the
+NCLAN and forest seedling experiments do not match the ambient

-ambient exposure regimes currently experienced in the United
+exposure regimes currently experienced in the United States.

-the frequent occurrences of hourly average concentrations greater
+occurrences of hourly average concentrations greater than or

-than or equal to 100 ppb in the NCLAN and forest seedline experiments
+equal to 100 ppb in the NCLAN and forest seedling experiments

 and suggested that an additional exposure metric that described